befelix/Safe-RL-Benchmark/README.rst

 the library contains a tool for this, the measures.

 >>> # import the best performance measure
->>> from SafeRLBench.measures import BestPerformance
+>>> from SafeRLBench.measure import BestPerformance
 >>> # import the Bench
 >>> from SafeRLBench import Bench
 >>> # instantiate the bench